attilammagyar/teams-wysimd/README.md

- * **ON/OFF switch**: (bottom right corner) while WYSIMD can be useful in a chat window or for team posts (where the Enter key sends the message), it can mess up the editor's behaviour in the Wiki tab and in the calendar, and I couldn't figure out yet how to detect those cases automatically.
+ * **ON/OFF switch**: (bottom right corner) while WYSIMD can be useful in a chat window or for team posts (where the Enter key sends the message), it can mess up the editor's behaviour in the Wiki tab and in the calendar, and I couldn't figure out yet how to detect those cases.
 But even if I did, one might still want to temporarily turn off this thing for one reason or another.
+And if the switch gets in the way, just keep the mouse over it, and after a few seconds, it will disappear for a moment.

  * **Custom emojis**: though it doesn't allow
    [custom reaction emojis](https://microsoftteams.uservoice.com/forums/555103-public/suggestions/16934329-allow-adding-custom-emoji-memes-gifs-reactions),